gramaziokohler/coding_architecture_hs23/assignments/A04-final-project/README.md

 ### 1. Placement of building in plot (0.25pt)

-Apply a transformation so that the building is located in the correct plane of the plot, instead of `(0, 0, 0)`.
+Apply a transformation to move and orient the building in the correct plane of the plot, instead of `(0, 0, 0)`.

 ### 2. Variation in heights and distances (0.25pt)